Nik4Furi/customer_cli/README.md

 # <h1 id="customer_cli"> customer_cli </h1>
 ### A CLI(command line interface) app
-customer_cli, basically is a command line app, can help to add,update,delete or other operations can do at the terminal or command bases.It can use to <a href="https://google.com?search='what is crud operations'" target="_blank" rel="noopener noreferrer">CRUD</a> operations do ,at writing queries on terminal.
+customer_cli, basically is a command line app, can help to add,update,delete or other operations can do at the terminal or command bases.It can use to <a href="https://en.wikipedia.org/wiki/Create,_read,_update_and_delete" target="_blank" rel="noopener noreferrer">CRUD</a> operations do ,at writing queries on terminal.

 ## Indexing the contents
 ####   <p><a href="#badges" >Badges</a></p>